p2p-way/p2p-agent-infra/terraform/readme.md

     ```

-### Agent use hardcoded commands and centralised repository
+### Agent uses hardcoded commands and centralised repository

  Agent will use only variables hardcoded in the script and by thouse can be managed only by code in repository.
-It is similar to [Agent use hardcoded commands and Radicle repository](#agent-use-hardcoded-commands-and-radicle-repository) but uses centralised Git services, like GitHub.
+It is similar to [Agent uses hardcoded commands and Radicle repository](#agent-uses-hardcoded-commands-and-radicle-repository) but uses centralised Git services, like GitHub.

  - *variables.auto.tfvars*
    ```terraform